Onnamission/Sales-Regression-Analysis/README.md

 As p-value is very close to 0, therefore, means highly significant that result doesn't happened by luck but still more than the previous two cases.

+## Optimization

+The nth power for polynomial can go to infinity but that value should be selected which make the R-square more close to 1.

 ## Logistic Regression

 Logistic regression is a process of modeling the probability of a discrete outcome given an input variable.
 The most common logistic regression models a binary outcome; something that can take two values such as true/false, yes/no, and so on.